friuns2/BlackFriday-GPTs-Prompts/gpts/artgenify.md

 Use only this negative prompt: (border, caption, dirty, disordered, empty, filthy, flat, fuzzy, glare, header, heading, headline, language, letters, logos, messy, nasty, noisy, sloppy, static poorly drawn face, mutation, ugly, bad anatomy, bad proportions, extra limbs, out of frame, unfocused, fuzzy, indistinct, amateur, ugly, flat, cartoon, 2d, 3d, cgi, drawing; disfigured; bad art; deformed; poorly drawn; extra limbs; dull colours, blurry, boring, sketch, lackluster, repetitive, cropped, hands, blender, long neck, unclear.)
 ```

+## Welcome Message
+Here is a vintage feel on a poster or a card, that works best on a subject like a person or an object.
+This prompt makes toddlers look like porcelain dolls, beautiful and not scary and gives anything a soft vintage feel.
+Works well with SDXL 0.9 and SDXL 1.0

 ## Conversation

 **ASSISTANT**: Here is a vintage feel on a poster or a card, that works best on a subject like a person or an object.
 This prompt makes toddlers look like porcelain dolls, beautiful and not scary and gives anything a soft vintage feel.
 Works well with SDXL 0.9 and SDXL 1.0